jon-brandy/hackthebox/Categories/Sherlocks/Unit42/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/0208a2b3-6758-4887-8462-36387ffc08bb)

 3. There are 2 ways to identify the total logs for EventID 11.
-The first one is by filtering the log displayed in EventViewer then count it manually.
+The first one is by filtering the log displayed in EventViewer then count it manually or check the top diplayed number.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/61294a7b-87c2-4d0d-a1bf-7a9009798214)